Romchela/kafka-streams-crypto/README.md

 # Kafka-Streams crypto

 This test application which calculates current price of different crypto currencies.
 Information goes to kafka and then price is available by REST API.
+Coefficients of each stock is located in ```application.yml``` file.

 ## Dependecies
 1) Python3 and kafka-python library